The Weight of Waiting

 Expanding Your Vision

-Sometimes, we limit how God can work by focusing only on one type of opportunity or one specific outcome.
-The disciples tried to restrict ministry to their own circle, but Jesus corrected them.
-He warned, 'Forbid him not: for there is no man which shall do a miracle in my name, that can lightly speak evil of me.'
+Sometimes, we limit how God can work by focusing only on one type of opportunity, one specific industry, or one expected salary range.
+We construct rigid boxes for God's providence and become discouraged when He does not fit within them.
+The disciples fell into a similar trap of narrow-mindedness when they tried to restrict ministry to their own immediate circle.
+John told Jesus that they saw someone casting out devils in His name and forbade him because "he followeth not us."
+But Jesus corrected them, warning, "Forbid him not: for there is no man which shall do a miracle in my name, that can lightly speak evil of me."

-As you navigate your career path, keep your heart open to unexpected blessings.
-God may provide through channels you had not considered.
+As you navigate your career path, keep your heart open to unexpected blessings and non-traditional avenues of provision.
+God may choose to provide through channels you had never previously considered—a career pivot, a temporary contract, or an entrepreneurial venture.
 He is sovereign over every interview, every connection, and every door that opens or closes.

 Trust that God is not against you.
-He is working all things together for your good.
-As you seek employment, hold fast to the truth that 'he that is not against us is on our part.'
-This promise assures us that even when circumstances seem chaotic, God’s grace is active and present.
+He is working all things together for your good, according to His eternal purpose.
+As you seek employment, hold fast to the truth that "he that is not against us is on our part."
+This promise assures us that even when circumstances seem chaotic and the job market appears hostile, God’s grace is active, present, and working on behalf of His redeemed children.
+You are backed by the full authority of the King of kings.

 For he that is not against us is on our part.— Mark 9:40, KJV